Washington Writers' Publishing House

 POEMS:

-Only previously unpublished works.
+Only previously unpublished English translations.
 No AI-generated work ever accepted.
+ONE submission per author please.
+No identifying information on the submission document.

 We strongly encourage those who have never been published by WWPH to submit!